Qbricks/qbricks.github.io/README.md

 ### Soon available code

-Due to some policy ajustments from our host institution, we are commonly unable to provide Qbricks code as a free ressource, this will be fixed in a near future.
+Due to some policy adjustments from our host institution, we are currently unable to provide Qbricks code, this will be fixed in a near future.

 ![open_positions](https://user-images.githubusercontent.com/83573296/116979069-d1e5d500-acc4-11eb-9381-61a52f3e26f6.png)